dart-lang/language/working/parts-with-imports/feature-specification.md

 We say that a Dart file *contains* another Dart file if the latter file is in the sub-tree of the former (short for "the sub-tree set of the one file contains the other file").
+_A file containing another is equivalent to the former being an ancestor of the latter._

 The *least containing sub-tree* or *least containing file* of a number of Dart files from the same library, is the smallest sub-tree of the library